Brachial Plexus Birth Injury Attorney

-The brachial plexus is the network of nerves that run from a person’s spine in the neck into the arms and hands.
-Brachial plexus injuries (BPIs) are usually the result of nerves being stretched, compressed, or possibly ripped apart from the spinal cord.
+The brachial plexus is the network of nerves that runs from a person’s spine to the hands.
+Brachial plexus injuries (BPIs) are usually the result of nerve injury, specifically from brachial plexus nerves being stretched, compressed, or possibly ripped apart from the spinal cord.

-While so-called “stingers” in contact sports like football are the most common form of BPIs, another unfortunate group of victims is infants who have had these nerves undergo unnecessary stress before or during labor and delivery.
-When a young child sustains a BPI—also known as neonatal brachial plexus palsy or simply brachial palsy—additional treatment may be required for recovery, including very costly surgical procedures.
+So-called “stingers” in contact sports are the most common form of BPIs, but infants are another unfortunate group of victims.
+Most often, the nerve damage seen with infants with BPIs are from medical professionals using excessive force during labor and delivery.
+When a young child sustains a BPI—also known as neonatal brachial plexus palsy or simply brachial palsy—additional treatment may be required for recovery, including costly medical procedures and physical therapy.
+Even with expensive medical care, these victims can still face lifelong disability in severe cases.

-Was your child born in the Chicagoland area with a BPI?
-You will want to seek legal representation as soon as possible for help holding all negligent parties accountable.
+Was your child born with a BPI?
+Seek legal representation as soon as possible to hold all negligent parties accountable and receive financial compensation to help cover medical expenses.

-Susan E. Loggans is an experienced personal injury lawyer in Chicago and mother of five children who understands the stress that child birth injuries place on entire families.
-She can review your case and answer all of your legal questions when you call (312) 588-9773 to set up a free initial consultation.
-Susan E. Loggans & Associates handles cases on a contingency fee basis, meaning that you will not pay our firm anything unless you receive a financial award.
+Susan E. Loggans is an experienced personal injury and medical malpractice lawyer in Chicago as well as the mother of five children.
+She understands the stress that your child’s brachial plexus injuries or other birth injuries place on your entire family.
+She can review your case and answer all of your legal questions when you call (312) 757-5945 to set up a free case evaluation.

 Types of Brachial Plexus Injuries

-The severity of BPIs can vary depending on numerous factors, including the amount of force that was placed on the brachial plexus.
+The severity of BPIs can vary based on factors like the amount of force that the obstetrician placed on the brachial plexus.

 Common classifications of BPIs include: